jopemachine/alfred-evernote-workflow/README.md

 If you select the tag, the notes with the tag will be searched.

-You can search these notes again.
+You can search these notes just like the `ens` command.

+#### Command key option

+By pressing the command key and pressing the entry, you can open the window for notes with that tag.

 ### enr { Argument }